-Indians believe that a left eyelid twitch brings bad luck while the Chinese see it as a portent of good fortune for men.
-For a Chinese woman, a right eyelid twitch is a sign that something good is about to happen while a left eyelid twitch brings bad luck - this is inline with that of the Indians.
+In India, the traditional belief is that a left eyelid twitch brings bad luck.
+In China, on the other hand, a left eyelid twitch is a portent of good fortune for men.
+For a Chinese woman, a right eyelid twitch is a sign that something good is about to happen, whereas a left eyelid twitch brings bad luck.

 Now that you've had your dose of superstition for the day, let look at the scientific reasons behind twitchy eyelids.
 There are at least 10 things that can cause an eyelid to twitch.